imagej/imagej.github.io/_pages/help/editing/code.md

 {% include example code=liquid-highlight-code result=liquid-highlight-result %}

-The `highlight` directive and code fences are separate features, but functionality very similar.
+The `highlight` directive and code fences are separate features, but functionally very similar.
 If code fences are not working as you like, give the `highlight` directive a try to see if it does any better.

 ## Embedding code from GitHub